elsa-lab/base-env/docs/command.md

 <div style="text-align:center"><img src="_image/command/ssh-banner-short.png"></div>

-**Reminder: if you enter your password incorrectly three times in one ssh connection request, and if you are not under NTHU IP address(140.114.XXX.XXX), your IP address will be banned by our server. <font color=red>If you have you IP address banned by accident, pleas contact our IT personnel.</font>**
+**Reminder: if you enter your password incorrectly three times in one ssh connection request, and you are not under NTHU IP address(140.114.XXX.XXX), your IP address will be banned by our server. <font color=red>If you have your IP address banned by accident, pleas contact our IT personnel.</font>**

 # Check System Load And Memory Usage Quickly